 Jill has been part of many delegations to Kiribati and Tuvalu, as well as numerous international conferences on climate change.
 Jill is a trained facilitator.

-Corinne Fisher, PCP Coordinator
+Corinne Fagueret, PCP Coordinator

 Corinne joined the PCP in February 2019 and has spent the last 20 years working on public policy development and advocacy in the environmental and social justice fields, both in the Government and NGO sectors.